dportik/SuperCRUNCH/docs/Analysis_Overview.md

 In the example above, `Leycesteria crocothyrsos` and `Linnaea borealis` would be the names used.
 Essentially, the `--no_subspecies` flag elevates all the subspecies to the species level.

+Let's use another example.

-If the taxon list file contains only species (binomial) names:
+Here, the taxon list file contains only species (binomial) names:

 ```
 Draco beccarii